 1914 (25th July)

 Nicholas put the Russian army on standby.
-A move that was interpretted by Germany and Austria as tantamount to a declaration of war.
-Germany requested that Russia stop mobiising.
+A move that was interpreted by Germany and Austria as tantamount to a declaration of war.
+Germany requested that Russia stop mobilising.

 1914 (28th June)